 “In Zermatt, there are mountains to climb for every ability,” says the Zermatt mountain guide Richi Lehner.
-For 20 years, he has taken guests to the peaks around Zermatt.
+For more than 25 years, he has taken guests to the peaks around Zermatt.
 And he also knows about the dangers “lurking” in these mountains when mountain climbers overestimate themselves.
-Among the more than 80 licenced mountain guides from Zermatt, Täsch, Randa and St. Niklaus, many are also committed to training guides and are active in mountain rescue.
+Among the more than 65 licenced mountain guides from Zermatt, Täsch, Randa and St. Niklaus, many are also committed to training mountain guides and are active in mountain rescue.
 They are asked to take part in expeditions around the world.
 Their competence and knowledge are legendary – and have been for generations.

 The Matterhorn, the Magic Mountain